CEO and Chairman

 Jon R. Cohen

 As Executive Chairman, Dr. Cohen has overall responsibility for Bioreference Laboratory and GeneDx.
-Bioreference is the third largest clinical laboratory in the United States.
+BioReference is one of the largest clinical laboratories in the United States.
 Dr. Cohen has more than 30 years of healthcare experience as a seasoned strategic leader with extensive P/L and operational responsibility and a successful track record of growing existing business and developing new business ventures.
 Previously, Dr. Cohen served for over nine years as a Senior Executive and named executive officer at Quest Diagnostics.
 Originally as Chief Medical Officer, most recently as Senior Vice President and Group Executive - Diagnostic Solutions.
 His business responsibilities during his tenure included the hospital reference business, cancer services, pathology services, sports diagnostics, and professional lab services, Quest's comprehensive offerings to hospitals and health systems.

 Before joining Quest, Dr. Cohen served Senior Advisor to New York Governor David A. Paterson responsible for all strategy and planning after having run for Lieutenant Governor of New York in 2006 on a platform of healthcare reform.
 For seven years he served as Chief Medical Officer at North Shore-Long Island Jewish Health System (Northwell Health).
 In 2010, he was named one of the nation's top 50 most powerful physician executives by Modern Healthcare.
 His 2012 TEDMED, "Why Don't Patients Act Like Consumers?" was recently ranked the # 1 TEDMED talk that every healthcare executive needs to watch.